jbelvin85/melvin/docs/development.md

 - Implement chunk metadata linking back to source rule IDs and card identifiers.
 - Cache Scryfall lookups to respect rate limits.
 - The launch script automatically triggers the `/ingest` endpoint after the API becomes healthy so the latest raw/reference data are embedded at each run.
+- Every ingestion pass now also emits structured metadata under `data/processed/knowledge/card_metadata.json`.
+Each entry captures color identity, mana cost, keywords, produced mana, inferred rule references, and linked rulings for that Oracle ID.
+This metadata is loaded by the API at runtime and fed into Melvin’s context so he can reason about legality, commander identity, and recent rulings without re-parsing raw card text.
+- Users can “tag” cards inline by wrapping their names in square brackets (e.g., `[Hullbreacher]`) inside any chat message.
+The backend resolves those tags against the local Oracle dump, validates that the cards exist, and injects their summaries plus structured metadata into the LLM prompt.
+The React composer hints at this syntax and the context drawer shows exactly which tagged cards were added.
+- The knowledge store is exposed via `backend/app/services/knowledge.py` for future tooling (combo detectors, rule cross-references, format checkers).
+When adding new data-driven helpers, prefer storing compact JSON snapshots alongside the embeddings so containers can reload them quickly during startup.

 ## Near-Term Engineering Tasks
 - [ ] Define exact LLM hosting approach (model + runtime) that satisfies open-source constraint.